 An assessment of your posture can screen for structural problems and muscle imbalances but more importantly, it improves your body awareness which is important for injury prevention.
 Being aware of good posture is the first step to breaking poor postural habits and reducing stress and strain on your body.

-Our team of chiropractors is specially trained to evaluate your posture.
-A Chiropractic treatment program may include postural advice, manual treatment and rehabilitation exercises help to re-establish a flexible, strong and pain-free posture is suggested.
+A treatment program may include postural advice, manual treatment and rehabilitation exercises which can help to re-establish a flexible, strong and pain-free posture.